patoline/patoline/src/glr/doc/doc.typ

 the provided blank function and ignore the old one.
-Since blank functions are called before every terminals, it is not clear whether the old blank function should be called before entering the scope of the ##change_layout##, and whether the new blank function should be called after leaing the scope of the ##change_layout##.
+Since blank functions are called before every terminals, it is not clear whether the old blank function should be called before entering the scope of the ##change_layout##, and whether the new blank function should be called after leaving the scope of the ##change_layout##.

 The first optional argument ##old_blank_before## (##true## by default) will